mattcossins-arm/Arm-Developer-Labs-Staging/docs/Projects/Advanced/AI-Agents.md

 ✅ A performance & safety evaluation report showcasing efficiency improvements, cost reduction, and risk mitigation.
 ✅ A deployable prototype demonstrating real-world application and scalability.

-### Hardware / Software Requirements 🛠
+## Hardware, Software and Skills Required

 The tools below are simply suggestions, you are free to use the tools of your choice.

-🔹 Programming Languages

-Python

-JavaScript (for front-end, if needed)
+Programming Languages: Intermediate understanding of Python and JavaScript (for front-end, if needed)

-🔹 APIs & Automation Tools

-FastAPI, Flask, Selenium

-🔹 Database

-PostgreSQL, MongoDB

-🔹 Cloud Services
+Familiarity using Databases such as PostgreSQL, MongoDB, VectorDB.

-Arm-based servers on AWS, Google Cloud, or Azure
+Access to Arm-based servers on AWS, Google Cloud, or Azure

-🔹 Sandboxing & Security

-Docker-based isolation, SELinux, Kubernetes namespaces

-🔹 Hardware

-Cloud compute resources (Arm-based AWS, GCP, or Azure)

 API access to target workflow tools